htg-huzaifa/pic.huzi.pk/README.md

 - Rehost or embed them on other websites
 - Use them for commercial or personal projects

-For licensing inquiries or partnership requests, email: legal@huzi.pk
+For licensing inquiries or partnership requests, email: htghuzaifa2@gmail.com